Key Takeaways

 To receive reimbursement for your moving expenses, you must submit a copy of your military orders showing your move entitlement and a copy of your completed DD2278.
 You’ll also need weight tickets for your household items that show the empty weight at your initial location and the full weight of your shipment.
 If you use a moving truck, you can get this at a weigh station before and after loading up.
 If you contracted a moving company, ask them for these weight tickets before moving day so they know to provide them.

 You should also submit receipts for moving-related expenses, such as gas used to drive the truck, packing materials, and tolls.
-You will do all of this through the travel office, although the administrative department at your command can often help point you in the right direction of required forms and contacts.
+You will submit all required documentation through the travel office.
+The administrative department at your command can often help point you in the right direction of required forms and contacts.

-If you received an advance of your reimbursement, you’ll need to provide the receipt and paperwork showing this advance.
+If you received an advance on your reimbursement, you’ll need to provide the receipt and any supporting paperwork showing the advance.

 Understanding Your PCS Allowances